 The best affordable robot vacuum cleaners are reviewed here

-As your trusty companion, I’ve researched and compared more than 23 robotic vacuums to find out how well they really work—all for the purpose of putting together this guide to help you find the top cheap robot vacuum cleaner for your needs.
+As your trusty companion, I’ve researched and compared more than 23 Roomba type vacuums to find out how well they really work—all for the purpose of putting together this guide to help you find the top cheap robot vacuum cleaner for your needs.

 We’ll first look at the features that really matter in these products, then I’ll show you my top five affordable picks and what makes them so great.

 Features to look for in the cheapest robot vacuums

 Before we jump into what you really came here for, reviews of the best inexpensive robot vacuum cleaners, there are a few things you’ll want to consider when buying your own.